Tw1ddle/geometrize/README.md

 Geometrize is a Qt app written in C++.

  * Download and install Qt 5.10 or above.
- * Install Python 3.x.
+ * Install Python 3.x and add it to your path.
 The build process includes a few Python scripts for creating resource files.
  * Checkout this repository and all submodules, and build and run [geometrize.pro](https://github.com/Tw1ddle/geometrize/blob/master/geometrize.pro) within Qt Creator.

 ## Notes